 For our main dishes, my partner and I ordered the SoCal Burger and the Veggie Love burger.
 As often happens, the Impossible burger was overcooked so it was on the dry side.
+[I have been back a few times since then, and it’s been amazing!]
 Other than that, the veggies were as fresh as can be, and the cheese melted well.
 I’m guessing it’s Follow Your Heart, but I neglected to ask.
 He got a side of sweet potato fries (which were also overcooked) accompanied by a dairy-based aioli.
 The menu didn’t state a sauce one way or the other, so it would have been nice for the server to double check since all four things we had ordered had come from the plant based menu.
 I know it takes some getting used to, though.
-(They also asked us about dessert then had to inform us there are no vegan options, but as a whole the service was excellent.)
+They also asked us about dessert then had to inform us there are no vegan options, but as a whole the service was excellent.

 The Veggie Love came with a nice crispy outside on the burger, but with no binder, it was mushy overall.
 The taste was great, but I prefer my burgers to hold together while I’m eating them.
 Obviously their presentation leaves something to be desired, but I like the pop of purple from the cabbage and the green from the avocado.
 They make the burger feel really fresh.

-If I had to go back, I’d go for happy hour and stick to the Buffalo Cauliflower and Garlic-Butter Brussels.
-It runs Monday-Friday from 3-6pm and every day from 10pm to close.
-It’s pretty amazing that such a meaty place has a plant based section on their menu, though, especially one with solid offerings, and I’m quite please with these additions.
+My current faves are the SoCal Burger and Garlic-Butter Brussels.
+It’s pretty amazing that such a meaty place has a plant based section on their menu, especially one with solid offerings, and I’m quite please with these additions.